-Labelled “Take us back”, this section allows the children to ask WHY?
+This workshop allows the children to ask WHY?
 How they got here, why they are doing it and what it all means.
 As part of this part of the process, the children are able to undertake a kind of treasure hunt in the church to enable them to find things and understand more about the sacred parts of the church and its operation.

 Workshop 2 - December

-Labelled “Come back to me” this section encourages the children to want to come to church and understand what happens in church and more about the mass itself.
+This section encourages the children to want to come to church and understand what happens in church and more about the mass itself.
 Towards the end of this section, they will be taken through Reconciliation (First Confession) and this will also include a short period of time in church showing them the confessional area and eventually making the Reconciliation process less daunting.
 Experience tells us that the children find this part of the process sometimes quite scary!
 It’s lovely to see them come through this with a smile on their faces.

 Workshop 3 - Jan-Feb

 This section focuses on some of the deeper aspects of our religion and includes a Q&A on all aspects of our religion.
 Focus is on such things as The Holy Spirit and The Lords Prayer.

 Workshop 4 - March-June